eliastor/course-golang-syseng-101/unit1/README.md

 1. anywhere inside `fooPackage`, not the rest of `fooModule` - here
 2. by any application that imports `fooModule`
 3. from anywhere in `fooModule`
-4. by other packages in `fooModule` as long as they import `fooPackage` - and here
+4. by other packages in `fooModule` as long as they import `fooPackage`

 #### Q3.
 What should the idiomatic name be for an interface with a single method and the signature Serve() error